yicichen01/AI-Assisted-Semantic-BI-Workflow/README.md

 ---

-## What This Project Demonstrates
+## What This Product Demonstrates

-This project demonstrates how to design a BI product workflow that connects **business context, semantic modeling, AI-assisted generation, validation logic, role-based governance, dashboard monitoring, and auditability.**
+This product demonstrates how to design a BI product workflow that connects **business context, semantic modeling, AI-assisted generation, validation logic, role-based governance, dashboard monitoring, and auditability.**

 It highlights: